gofractally/image-builders/README.md

 ## psinode

-This image is used to run [psinode](https://doc-sys.psibase.io/psibase/psinode.html#psinode) from prebuild psidk binaries in a docker container on Ubuntu 22.04.
+This image is used to run [psinode](https://doc-sys.psibase.io/run-infrastructure/cli/psinode.html) from prebuilt psidk binaries in a docker container on Ubuntu 22.04.
 Psinode run in this way is exposed to the host on port 8080.

 > Note: Teaching the various docker CLI options is outside the scope of this document, please see the [Docker CLI documentation](https://docs.docker.com/engine/reference/commandline/cli/) if you're confused about any of the flags.